lokoArt/xanpool-backend-assignment/README.md

 Other pairs could be updated upon accepting requests.

 Preferable stack:
-You can use any of the following languages NodeJS(Typscript), Scala, Java, C#
+You can use any of the following languages NodeJS(Typscript), Scala, Java, C# or Python

 Please be creative and show the best practices that you use in your daily practice.